 Another aspect of video game journalism is the review process.
 This is where everything is laid on the line for a game.
 I remember eagerly awaiting reviews from sites like GameSpot and IGN for games that caught my fancy.
 I remember being disappointed, surprised and overjoyed at some releases.

-Getting the first look on a game was, frankly, exhilarating.
+Getting the first look at a game was, frankly, exhilarating.
 Reviews offered a valuable peek into the best and worst aspects of games.

 A famous case of review shenanigans was the infamous review of Kane & Lynch: Dead Men by Jeff Gerstmann.
 In the review, Gerstmann lambastes the IO Interactive title, (and rightly so), for its broken gameplay, eventually giving it a score of 6/10.
 This caused huge controversy, as GameSpot was heavily advertising the game before release.